DataCapstone/Data-Capstone/Raw-Data/readme.md

 # Import R Objects from GitHub

-To use other people's code, you will this function especially useful!
+To use other people's code, you will find this function especially useful!

 ```
 # Source GitHub Function